aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Action commands/TappingKey.md

     - With Vsync on, 1.0 means `barfill` increases by the game's frametime / 80.0 * (The monitor's refresh rate / 60.0).
 NOTE: This implies that the monitor's refresh rate acts as a multiplier on top of `data[1]`'s value if VSync is on
 - `data[2]`: If `data[0]` is not -1 after being truncated to int, `barfill` will decrease every frame by a fraction of the game's frametime equal to 0.005 * this value.
 However, when calculating the decrease, it will be clamped from 0.005 to 0.0025 * `data[1]`.
 If `data[0]` is -1 after being truncated to int, this does nothing
 - `data[3]`: This value does nothing, but its existence in the array is mandatory because if it is not present, it becomes impossible for the command to succeed, even if `barfill` reaches 1.0
+- `data[9]`: See the note above about the [SequentialKeys](SequentialKeys.md) override.
+This value only applies here and it does require to supply dummy values from `data[4]` through `data[8]` if its usage is desired, but it is optional and it won't apply if the override doesn't

 ## High level explanation
 Since the logic of this action command is complex, a high level explanation is provided.
 For the details, check the setup and execution phase's details.